metrorailings/OwlBlog/content/posts/week-16-quick-insights.md

 ## Cardinals @ Seahawks

-Rasheed Greene another name to watch on this Seahawks defensive line.
+Rasheem Greene another name to watch on this Seahawks defensive line.

+***

+## Cowboys @ Eagles

+Carson Wentz and his mobility has sustained a few drives.

+Dallas Goedert stepping up as a viable catching option.

+Wentz missing a screen pass.
+Worrisome.